 The academic education and research continuously supplies the Swedish industry with well-educated work force and competence in the photonics area.
-A brief account of photonics research and education at the larger universities is given below, ordered geographically from north to south.
+A brief account of photonics research and education at the larger universities is given below.

 Luleå Technical University (LTU)

 LTU runs optics and photonics research keeping a strong focus on industrial applications: process diagnostics/automation, laser manufacturing, environmental remote sensing, and process industry (mining, pulp&paper, bioenergy).
 Recent implementations in medicine and environment (winter related problems) are also increasing in importance.
 Including PhD students, about 40 researchers are active in the field.
 For diagnostic/automation, various imaging methods like speckle methods/holography, hyper-spectral imaging,

 micro-tomography, opto-acoustic imaging, and time-of-flight radar are in main focus.
 For manufacturing, laser welding processes are of great interest.
 Remote sensing optics has a strong profile at Institute of Space Physics (IRF) in Kiruna dealing with atmospheric diagnostics based on radiative transfer spectroscopy.
 Education in optics/photonics at the MSc level is a major part of the specialisation in “sensors and signals” in the Engineering Physics and Electronics programs, and “remote sensing” – for Space Engineering MSc students.
 Students in Machine Technique are trained on laser manufacturing.
 Optics and photonics oriented PhD’s from LTU have throughout the last two decades brought their knowledge to local and Swedish industry: LKAB, Boliden, Assi, SmurfitKappa, Saab Combitech, Ericsson, Volvo Technology, Volvo Aero (GKN), and also in smaller niche companies, start-ups, and academia.